Weisfeiler and Leman Go Neural: Higher-order Graph Neural Networks

 To compare our $k$-GNN architectures to kernel approaches we use well-established benchmark datasets from the graph kernel literature~\cite{KKMMN2016}.
 The nodes of each graph in these dataset is annotated with (discrete) labels or no labels.

 To demonstrate that our architectures scale to larger datasets and offer benefits on real-world applications, we conduct experiments on the \textsc{Qm9} dataset~\cite{Ram+2014,Rud+2012,Wu+2018}, which consists of 133\,385 small molecules.
 The aim here is to perform regression on twelve targets representing energetic, electronic, geometric, and thermodynamic properties, which were computed using density functional theory.
-We used the dataset provided at \url{http;//moleculenet.ai}, cf. \cref{fig:qm9_details} in the Appendix for details.